 🎙 Interview with Hendrik Mans

-For our first interview on WebGameDev.com, we welcome Hendrik Mans (opens in a new tab), a German developer who works full-time on open-source game development tools.
+For our first interview on WebGameDev.com, we welcome Hendrik Mans, a German developer who works full-time on open-source game development tools.
 Thank you Hendrik for being our first interviewee!
 Could you tell us about your background and what led you to decide to go full-time with open source?

 Hello and thanks for having me!
 Ironically, my background is actually something entirely different from game development – I’ve spent most of my professional life building business applications, designing databases and APIs, architecting complex systems, things like that.
 But I’ve also always been interested in game development, it’s the usual story really where, like many others like me, building a game on my first computer was the gateway drug to programming, and then it just never really let me go.